dsbogdanov/dsbogdanov.github.io/_posts/2024-04-03-apc-data-quality.markdown

 -   Warn operators and, in some cases, continue to operate in a restricted mode or open loop, allowing operators to provide control actions.
 -   Trigger alarms for operators and disconnect from the control loop.

-This is just a basic overview of data quality for APC.
-I will provide examples of concrete problems and actions in future articles.
+This is a basic introduction to data quality issues for APC.
+Solutions to these problems should be tailored to the IT/OT environment, connectivity type, and control strategy implementation.